Jessin-Sunny/Burger-Shop-Website/README.md

-Main File is home.html other files are linked to it. main.css is used to highlight a table format in menu.html
+Main File is home.html other files are linked to it.
+Main.css is used to highlight a table format in menu.html